 1. to conduct a weekly meeting to review the children’s performance,

 2. to provide necessary academic support and monitor every class,

 3. To take the responsibility to implement the programme.
 AP Schools & Class Readiness & 3Rs Programme Guidelines

 C. DPO Guidelines/DEO:

 1. Communicate the role of HMS and teachers in the implementation the programme.

 2. Communicate to all the MEOs and all HMs to attend the teleconference on zo” June 2015 from 10.30 am to 4.30 pm on this programme.

-3. To arrange and communicate the teleconference and also furnish the list of working centers also inform to the HMs of teleconference to arrange it.
+3. To arrange and communicate the teleconference and also furnish the list of working centres also inform to the HMs of teleconference to arrange it.

-4. To furnish the children performance at the end of the programme in the prescribed format.
+4. To furnish the children perform at the end of the programme in the prescribed format.
 (Annexure-l )